grazianobolla/godot-monke-net/README.md

 # Godot 4 Multiplayer Template

-### I'm working on fixing the jitter in Windows, works just fine on Linux.
+> This was made using the beta version of Godot 4, as of 09/11/23 I'm working on making it work on the release version, you can wait or use the latest beta versions of Godot 4.

 This multiplayer template includes the impmenentation of: